MrStobbart/git-branch-commit-msg-hook/README.md

-# git-branch-commit-msg-hook
+# Git Commit Message Hook

+## How To Use

-This script is a [git hook](https://githooks.com/) for commit messages.
+This script is a [git hook](https://githooks.com/) that adds the branch and feature id to the commit message.

 When the branchname has the correct format: `[type]/[id1]-[id2]/[name]` The type and id will be prefixed for each commit.
 Each commit will then have the following format: `[type] #[id] #[id]: [commitMessage]`.